quotient-im/Quaternion/README.md

 ## Troubleshooting

-libqmatrixclient has its own section on troubleshooting - make sure to look into its README.md too.
+libQuotient has its own section on troubleshooting - make sure to look into its README.md too.

 #### Continuously reconnecting though the network is fine
 If Quaternion starts displaying the message that it couldn't connect to the server and retries more than a couple of times without success, while you're sure you have the network connection - double-check that you don't have Qt bearer management libraries around, as they cause issues with some WiFi networks.
 To do that, try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation, usually in `/usr/lib/qt5/plugins`).
 Then delete or rename it (on Windows) or delete the package that this directory is in (on Linux).